matveynator/netchan/README.md

 Versions are published as immutable Git tags following SemVer.
 A patch release fixes bugs without changing the API, a minor release adds API compatibly, and an incompatible change requires a new major version and import path.
-The latest stable release is always available through the [permanent link](https://github.com/matveynator/netchan/releases/latest).

-Protocol v2 is the second published version.
-Intermediate implementations numbered 2, 3, and 4 during development were attempts at the same transition from protocol v1 and are not considered separately released protocols.

 ## TODO and future transports